-Employers should consider whether they can fill any internal vacancies by redistributing work amongst existing staff or by accepting internal applicants, before advertising externally.
+Where possible, aim to avoid replacing employees who exit the business.
+Consider whether you can fill vacancies by redistributing work amongst existing staff or by accepting internal applicants, before advertising externally.

 This may be an effective way to reduce costs, especially if there is no business requirement for overtime.
 However, banning or restricting overtime would need to be communicated carefully to employees, and employers would need to explain that it is a means of avoiding compulsory redundancies.
 Employers will need to take particular care when dealing with employees who have come to rely on the additional pay they receive from working overtime.

 If one area of the business is busier than another, it may be possible to retrain an employee with transferable skills to take up a new role on a temporary or permanent basis.
 It may also be possible to carry out a restructure without the need for any job losses, by redefining existing roles in line with work demands.
 Any significant changes will need to be agreed in writing with the relevant employee.
 Any redeployed employees will also need to be given training to ensure that they are properly equipped to perform the new role.